-- Exclusion of controversial sectors and practices:

-• Controversial weapons: list of the Ottawa Convention of 1997 on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction and of the Oslo Convention of 2008 prohibiting the use, manufacture, storage and transfer of cluster munitions.
-Other weapons and weapons components excluded: in principle, we also exclude from our investments all activities involved in the development, production, use, maintenance, offering for sale, distribution, import or export, storage or transport of the following weapons and their components: nuclear weapons for countries that do not comply with the Non-Proliferation Treaties, chemical weapons and bacteriological weapons.

-• Tobacco: all tobacco companies

-• Coal: exclusion of investments in companies: active in coal extraction; which have a project to develop new coal-fired power plants; or for which any portion of the electricity production is generated from coal.
+- Exclusion of controversial sectors and practices: - Controversial weapons: list of the Ottawa Convention of 1997 on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction and of the Oslo Convention of 2008 prohibiting the use, manufacture, storage and transfer of cluster munitions.
+Other weapons and weapons components excluded: in principle, we also exclude from our investments all activities involved in the development, production, use, maintenance, offering for sale, distribution, import or export, storage or transport of the following weapons and their components: nuclear weapons for countries that do not comply with the Non-Proliferation Treaties, chemical weapons and bacteriological weapons. - Tobacco: all tobacco companies - O Coal: exclusion of investments in companies: active in coal extraction; which have a project to develop new coal-fired power plants; or for which any portion of the electricity production is generated from coal. - O Non-compliance with the United Nations Global Compact: exclusion of investments in companies that do not respect human rights, labour standards, the environment and the fight against corruption. - O Gambling: we exclude games of chance from our investments due to ethical concerns, as such games can have harmful effects on the player, their loved ones and the wider community - Other exclusions: in principle, we also exclude certain sectors that are currently absent from our investment scope (European listed companies): animal furs, pornography, drugs.
+This list is not exhaustive and may change depending on the presence on the European listed market of new companies active in controversial sectors whose activity does not comply with our investment ethics. - ESG analysis based on 30 indicators selected according to the intrinsic interest of each criterion, as well as to the frequency of disclosure of this information by listed companies, which constitute the core of the Sub-Fund's investment universe: a "selective" approach favouring companies whose ESG criteria reflect the search for sustainable performance, and excluding a minimum of 20% of the companies with the lowest extra-financial ratings in their investment universe.

-Good governance

-practices relate to sound management structures, employee relations, staff remuneration and compliance with tax obligations. • Non-compliance with the United Nations Global Compact: exclusion of investments in companies that do not respect human rights, labour standards, the environment and the fight against corruption.

-• Gambling: we exclude games of chance from our investments due to ethical concerns, as such games can have harmful effects on the player, their loved ones and the wider community

-• Other exclusions: in principle, we also exclude certain sectors that are currently absent from our investment scope (European listed SMEs): animal furs, pornography, drugs.
-This list is not exhaustive and may change depending on the presence on the European listed market of new companies active in controversial sectors whose activity does not comply with our investment ethics.

-- ESG analysis based on 30 indicators selected according to the intrinsic interest of each criterion, as well as to the frequency of disclosure of this information by listed SMEs/ISEs, which constitute the core of the Sub-Fund's investment universe: a "selectivity" approach favouring companies whose ESG criteria reflect the search for sustainable performance, and excluding a minimum of 20% of the companies with the lowest extra-financial ratings in their investment universe.
 The minimum ESG score of 50 out of 100 must be met.